Progress Report Summer 2022

 I also wrote a short story for you all, though I’ve still yet to think up a decent title for it.
 It’s a cozy little piece about a cook in the Duke’s kitchen who’s sent out to track down a rare ingredient on the day of a feast.
 I had a lot of fun with this story, and though my novels are a little more plot-driven than this short story, I think it has all the hallmarks of what you can expect with future releases like The Traveling Librarian series.
 This story will hit your inbox sometime next week, by which time I’ll hopefully have thought up a title for it.

 The Hobbit is back in school now, and this week I’ll be diving into revisions on The Traveling Librarian.
-I’ll also get back to posting monthly progress updates, and will get another short story out to you all sometime this fall.
+I’ll also get another short story out to you all sometime this fall.
 More on this in future updates.

 Recent Indulgences and Influences

 Exhausted dad-brain hasn’t been the best for reading lately, but I have a pile of non-fiction books that I’ve been working my way through.
 Some highlights include: